wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/extend-teams-phone-system-additional-services/includes/4-configure-integrate-certified-contact-center.md

 In both models, the solutions will have their own configuration and administration experience, usually via an online portal.
 How this is configured will vary from vendor to vendor, and you should refer to their documentation.
 This unit will take you through how the two integrations are configured.

-## Configure Third-party Certified Contact Center with Direct Routing
+## Configure third-party certified contact center with Direct Routing

 The Direct Routing model allows the third-party contact center to answer calls, manage, and route them as appropriate and then send them to an agent using Teams via a Direct Routing Teams Phone Call from the Contact Center Platform to Teams.
 Phone numbers will generally be provided by the contact center vendor.